zcash/zips/zip-zcash-grants-fund.rst

 For these reasons, the Zcash Community proposes transitioning the Zcash Development Fund to a Zcash Grants Fund.
-This fund will allocate a portion of the block subsidies, which would otherwise go to miners, as grants to support charitable, educational, and scientific activities within the meaning of Section 501(c)(3).
+This fund will allocate a portion of the block subsidies, which would otherwise go to miners, as grants and bounties to support charitable, educational, and scientific activities within the meaning of Section 501(c)(3).
 This approach will ensure continuous funding through a structured grant application process, fostering the ongoing development and